Mass media in South Korea: Current status (1990–today)

-Print media

-Book
+Books

 Baegunhwasang Chorokbuljo Jikjisimcheyojeol (Jikji, Anthology Teachings of Zen Buddhist Priests) is the world's oldest extant movable metal print book.
-It was published in 1377 (Goryeo Dynasty), 78 years prior to Johannes Gutenberg's "42-Line Bible" printed during the years 1452-1455.
+It was published in 1377 (Goryeo Dynasty), 78 years prior to Johannes Gutenberg's "42-Line Bible" printed during the years 1452–1455.

 In 1446, 'Hunminjeongeum' was published by Sejong, fourth king of 'Joseon Dynasty' and scholars of 'Jiphyunjeon'.
 This text describes the promulgation of 'Hangul', which is the basis for the modern native Korean alphabet.
 It is constructed in two parts: 'Hunminjeongeum Yeibon'(the body) and 'Hunminjeongeum Haerebon'(explanations).
 In the introduction King Sejong revealed that the purpose of creating the Hunminjeongeum.
 In 1997, it was inscribed into the UNESCO Memory of the World Register.

-Newspaper
+Newspapers

 Published in the late Joseon era, Hansung Sunbo was the first modern newspaper in Korea.
 It was published in Bakmunkuk, an official printing office, and written in Hanja and published every 10 days.

 The paper carried both domestic and foreign news and had enlightened opinions.

 The Independent was the nation's first newspaper written in Hangeul and the first to be privately owned.
 Seo Jae-Pil published it in two version: Korean Hangul and English.
 The Independent made an effort to enlighten people and denounce absurd Joseon officials.

 After the 1980s, newspapers received greater freedom, after the Basic Press Law was repealed.

 Nowadays, the Chosun Ilbo, Dong-A Ilbo and Joong-Ang Ilbo are the major conservative newspapers; Hankook Ilbo is moderate; Kyunghyang Shinmun and The Hankyoreh are the major liberal newspapers.
 In South Korea, conservative newspapers are more widely read.
 Maeil Business Newspaper and Korea Economic Daily are the major business newspapers.

 In Korea, as in many other countries, the number of newspaper subscribers is decreasing.